 - Quick Glance

 - Serves 12

 - For the cake

-- 3 tablespoons instant espresso or coffee powder (preferably instant espresso)
+- 3 tablespoons instant espresso powder*, or more to taste

 - 3 cups unbleached all-purpose flour, plus more for the pan

 - 2 1/2 teaspoons baking powder